 However, some issues are complex, or deep rooted, and may be beyond the scope of a trainee therapist.
 A trainee therapist may not have the necessary skills or experience to adequately provide that strong basis of support needed for clients to trust in the relationship, or may not have the necessary specialised training for certain issues, for example abuse, addiction, or eating disorders.

-We at LCCL are please to be able to offer both a Reduced Cost service for those on low income or in financial difficulty, and a low cost service to clients who are unwaged or on social welfare.
+National Low Cost Counselling is pleased to be able to offer a reduced cost service to clients on low income or in financial difficulty, and a low cost service to those who are unwaged or on social welfare.
 Please email in confidence with your query via our Contact Form.